Create AWS Managed Service for Prometheus Workspaces

 The aws:amp/workspace:Workspace resource, part of the Pulumi AWS provider, provisions an Amazon Managed Service for Prometheus workspace: the container for storing and querying Prometheus metrics.
 This guide focuses on three capabilities: workspace creation with aliases and tags, CloudWatch logging integration, and customer-managed encryption.

-Workspaces are the foundation for AMP deployments.
-They may reference CloudWatch log groups for operational logging and KMS keys for encryption.
+AMP workspaces are standalone resources that can reference CloudWatch log groups for operational logging and KMS keys for encryption.
 The examples are intentionally small.
-Combine them with your own Prometheus agents, remote write configuration, and IAM policies.
+Combine them with your own Prometheus remote write configuration and alert manager setup.

 Create a workspace with an alias and tags

-Most deployments start by creating a workspace with a human-readable alias and organizational tags.
+Most deployments start by creating a workspace with a human-readable alias and tags for organization.

 import * as pulumi from "@pulumi/pulumi";